 The same as jumping but keep the feet together and bunny hop through a series of tires.

 Have the child practice lifting and carrying the tire.

 Stacking – If lifting is easy, have them try stacking the tires.

-Race! – This is something Preston loves to do, start the tire rolling and race it across our yard or driveway.
+This is something kids love to do.
+Start the tire rolling and race it across the yard or driveway.